New merit functions for multiobjective optimization and their properties

 \subsection{A regularized and partially linearized merit function for composite multiobjective optimization}

 Now, let us consider the composite case, i.e., each component~$F_i$ of the objective function~$F$ of~\eqref{eq: CMOP} has the following structure:

 where~$f_i \colon S \to \setR$ is continuously differentiable but not necessarily convex, and~$g_i \colon S \to \setR$ is convex but not necessarily differentiable.
+Note that since~$g_i$ is finite and convex, there exists a directional derivative~$g_i'(x; z - x)$ for any~$x, z \in S$.
 Such composite objective functions have many applications, particularly in machine learning.
 Since they are generally non-convex, we can regard them as a relaxation of the assumptions of the previous subsection.
 For~\cref{eq: CMOP} with objective function~\cref{eq: f + g}, we propose a regularized and partially linearized merit function~$w_\ell \colon S \to \setR$ with a given~$\ell > 0$ as follows:

 Like~$u_\ell$, the convexity of~$g_i$ leads to the finiteness of~$w_\ell$ and the existence of a unique solution that attains~$\max_{y \in S}$.
 As the following remark shows,~$w_\ell$ generalizes other kinds of merit functions. \begin{remark} \begin{enumerate} \item When~$g_i = 0$,~$w_\ell$ corresponds to the regularized gap function~\cite{Charitha2010} for vector variational inequality. \item When~$f_i = 0$,~$w_\ell$ matches~$u_\ell$ defined by~\cref{eq: u_ell}. \end{enumerate} \end{remark} As shown in the following theorem,~$w_\ell$ is a merit function in the sense of Pareto stationarity. \begin{theorem} Let~$w_\ell$ be given by~\cref{eq: w_ell} for some~$\ell > 0$.
 Then, we have~$w_\ell(x) \ge 0$ for all~$x \in S$.
-Furthermore,~$x \in S$ is Pareto stationary for~\cref{eq: CMOP} if and only if~$w_\ell(x) = 0$. \end{theorem} \begin{proof} We first show the nonnegativity of~$w_\ell$ for all~$\ell > 0$.
+Furthermore,~$x \in S$ is Pareto stationary for~\cref{eq: CMOP} if and only if~$w_\ell(x) = 0$. \end{theorem} \begin{proof} We first show the nonnegativity of~$w_\ell$.
 Let~$x \in S$.
 The definition of~$w_\ell$ gives

 Let us prove the second statement.
 Assume that~$w_\ell(x) = 0$.
 Then, again using the definition of~$w_\ell$, we get

 Let~$z \in S$ and~$\alpha \in (0, 1)$.
 Since~$S \subseteq \setR^n$ is convex,~$x, z \in S$ implies~$x + \alpha (z - x) \in S$.
 Therefore, by substituting~$y = x + \alpha (z - x)$ into the above inequality, we obtain